Automotive aerodynamics: Mirrors

-Radio antenna
+Radio antennas

 While they do not have the biggest impact on the drag coefficient due to their small size, radio antennas commonly found protruding from the front of the vehicle can be relocated and changed in design to rid the car of this added drag.
 The most common replacement for the standard car antenna is the shark fin antenna found in most high efficiency vehicles.

-Windshield wipers

-The effect that windshield wipers have on a vehicle's airflow varies between vehicles; however, they are often omitted from race vehicles and high efficiency concepts in order to maintain the smallest possible coefficient of drag.
-A much more common option is to replace the windshield wipers with lower profile wipers, or to only remove the windshield wiper on the passenger side of the vehicle, and even to fabricate a deflector to deflect the air up and over the wipers.

-Another alternative is to equip the vehicle with a single wiper placed in the centre of the windshield, allowing it to cover both sides of the windshield.
-This mitigates the amount of drag by decreasing the frontal area of the blade.
-While such application may be useful for racing, for most road vehicles this would produce minimal improvement in overall drag reduction.

-Fabrication

-The application of new parts and concepts onto the vehicle design are easier to include when in the design stage of a vehicle, rather than in aftermarket (automotive) parts, however, the fabrication of these parts assists in the streamlining of the vehicle and can help greatly reduce the drag of the vehicle.
-Most vehicles with very low drag coefficients, such as race cars and high efficiency concept cars, apply these ideas to their design.

-Wheel covers
+Wheels

 When air flows around the wheel wells it gets disturbed by the rims of the vehicles and forms an area of turbulence around the wheel.
 In order for the air to flow more smoothly around the wheel well, smooth wheel covers are often applied.
 Smooth wheel covers are hub caps with no holes in them for air to pass through.
 This design reduces drag; however, it may cause the brakes to heat up more quickly because the covers prevent airflow around the brake system.
 As a result, this modification is more commonly seen in high efficiency vehicles rather than sports cars or racing vehicles.